josephsayad/CS335_Find_Median/README.md

 (... explain each steps of each algorithm ...)

-### The Driver Program [InputParsePackageAndFacilitate]
+### The Driver Program [InputParseAndFacilitate]

-An instance of the `InputParseAndPackage` class will serve as the **driver program**, which will read the a text file of unsorted integers into an array-based data structure.
+An instance of the `InputParseAndFacilitate` class will serve as the **driver program**, which will read the a text file of unsorted integers into an array-based data structure.
 Then, the instance of the class will facilitate the invocation of each method on said data structure - resulting in an outputted median.

 *Hand Off of Array-Based Data Structure* - The question arises: How do we invoke each algorithm on the original input?
 We cannot use an altered (sorted) array as input.
 This contradicts the purpose of the project!
 We can pass the array-based data structure by value ...
 Or we can explicitly make a copy, and pass a pointer to that copy. **Note: when timing how long each algorithm takes - try not to include the steps put into parsing the input text file, or copying the array-based data structure.**